Dolores Keane: Solo career

-In 1992, Keane was among the many female Irish singers to lend their music to the record-smashing anthology A Woman's Heart.
-The album, which also featured Eleanor McEvoy, Mary Black, Frances Black, Sharon Shannon and Maura O'Connell, went on to become the biggest-selling album in Irish history.
-A Woman's Heart Vol. 2 was released in late 1994 and was also a high charting album in Ireland..
-Also in 1994, a solo album, entitled Solid Ground, was released on the Shanachie label (available on Dara Records) and received critical acclaim in Europe and America.
+In 1992, Keane was one of many female Irish singers whose music was included in the record-breaking anthology A Woman's Heart.
+The album also featured Eleanor McEvoy, Mary Black, Frances Black, Sharon Shannon and Maura O'Connell and became the biggest-selling album in Ireland's history.
+A Woman's Heart Vol. 2 was released in late 1994 and was a high charting album in Ireland.
+Also in 1994, a solo album entitled Solid Ground was released on the Shanachie label (available on Dara Records) and received critical acclaim in Europe and America.

-In August 1995, Keane was awarded the prestigious 'Fiddler's Green Hall of Fame' award in Rostrevor, County Down, for her "significant contribution to the cause of Irish music and culture".
-In that same year, she took to the stage in the Dublin production of JM Synge's Playboy of the Western World.
-Dolores contributed to the RTÉ/BBC television production Bringing It All Back Home (1991), a series of programmes illustrating the movement of Irish music to America.
-Keane was shown performing both in Nashville, Tennessee with musicians such as Emmylou Harris and Richard Thompson, and at home in Galway with her aunts Rita and Sarah.
+In August 1995, Keane was awarded the prestigious Fiddler's Green Hall of Fame award in Rostrevor, County Down, for her "significant contribution to the cause of Irish music and culture".
+In the same year, she performed in the Dublin production of JM Synge's Playboy of the Western World.
+She contributed to the RTÉ/BBC television production Bringing It All Back Home (1991), a series of programmes illustrating the migration of Irish music to America.
+Keane was shown performing in Nashville, Tennessee, with musicians such as Emmylou Harris and Richard Thompson, and at home in Galway with her aunts Rita and Sarah.

 In August 1997, Keane went to number one again in the Irish albums chart with a compilation album of her most loved songs.
-Another studio album was released by Keane in 1998, called Night Owl.
-It saw Keane returning to her traditional Irish roots and it did well in Europe and America.
-Despite a healthy solo career, Keane went on tour with De Dannan again in the late 1990s, where she played to packed audiences in venues such as Birmingham, Alabama and New York City.
+Another studio album, Night Owl, was released in 1998, on which she returned to her traditional Irish roots.
+Night Owl did well in Europe and America.
+With a healthy solo career, Keane went on tour with De Dannan again in the late 1990s and played to packed audiences in venues such as Birmingham, Alabama, and New York City.

 Musical legacy

-Keane is known the world over for her deep, melodic voice.
-Her recordings of songs such as Dougie MacLean's "Caledonia", Frank A. Fahey's "Galway Bay", Paul Brady's "The Island", and Donagh Long's "Never Be the Sun" are regarded as amongst the greatest interpretations of these songs.
+Keane was known for her deep, melodic voice.
+Her recordings of songs such as Dougie MacLean's "Caledonia", Frank A. Fahey's "Galway Bay", Paul Brady's "The Island", and Donagh Long's "Never Be the Sun" are considered to be among the greatest interpretations of these songs.
 American singer Nanci Griffith said of Keane: "Dolores Keane, the queen of the soul of Ireland, has a sacred voice".
-On April 17, 2022, Keane was presented a Lifetime Achievement Award at the TG4 Gradam Ceoil awards ceremony for Irish traditional music, at the National Concert Hall in Dublin.
+On 17 April 2022, Keane was presented with a Lifetime Achievement Award at the TG4 Gradam Ceoil awards ceremony for Irish traditional music at the National Concert Hall in Dublin.
+In November 2024, she received an honorary doctorate in Music from University of Galway (DMus).